-You will know best daily routine to follow up
+- You will know best daily routine to follow up Self-massage techniques

-A lymph is a clear fluid contained in the lymph nodes that helps filter proteins, waste, and metabolizes cells in the body.
+Lymph is a clear fluid contained in the lymph nodes that help filter proteins and waste, and metabolizes cells in the body.

-The lymphatic system is the system of the body that helps maintain fluid levels in the body, circulate lymph fluid, fight off infection, and helps circulate blood.
+The lymphatic system is the system of the body that helps maintain fluid levels in the body, circulate lymph fluid, fight off infection, and help circulate blood.

 – Swelling in arms and legs